top of page

 we can smell before it rains.

-It's the odor of another world, I'm convinced,
+it's the odor of another world, I'm convinced,

 and means nothing, yet here it is, and here